lfr/lfr.github.io/fun/_posts/2020-06-30-take-it-to-the-stars.md

 [FSharp.ValidationBlocks](https://github.com/lfr/FSharp.ValidationBlocks) is a library maintained by yours truly that dramatically reduces the amount of code necessary to create safe domains, the importance of which I've already extensively covered in the previous posts.
 In this one we'll use validation blocks to create the ubiquitous user profile object.

-Additionally, I'll be using two other libraries: `Humanizer` to de-pascalize strings, and `FsToolkit.ErrorHandling` to handle results with computation expressions which are easier to read.
-Both libraries are completely optional and only used to simplify the demo code, so that we can focus on the domain-specific concepts.
+Additionally, I'll be using two other libraries: [Humanizer](https://github.com/Humanizr/Humanizer) to de-pascalize strings, and [FsToolkit.ErrorHandling](https://github.com/demystifyfp/FsToolkit.ErrorHandling) to handle results with computation expressions which are easier to read.
+Both libraries are completely optional and only used to simplify the code, so that we can focus on domain-specific concepts.

 ```fsharp
 // not much to see here